 Commercial Services.
-Business establishments engaged in repairing and servicing equipment, materials and products, rather than the sale of products, but which do not involve the manufacturing, assembling, packaging or processing of articles of merchandise.
-Examples include contractor/subcontractor offices, carpenter's shops, electrical repair shops, exterminators, and plumbers.
+Business establishments engaged in providing services rather than the sale of products, but does not involve the manufacturing, assembling, packaging or processing of articles of merchandise.
+Examples include contractor/subcontractor offices, carpenter's shops, exterminators, and plumbers.
 Does not include repair (non-vehicular), repair (motor vehicles).
 Commercial services may include, as an accessory use only, retail sales of items related to the services being provided.